tawn33y/json-db/README.md

 # simple-jstore

-*simple-jstore* is an in-memory database with automatic persistence to a JSON file.
+*simple-jstore* is an in-memory key-value store with automatic persistence to a JSON file.

 Inspired by redis/redux, *simple-jstore* is the fastest way to create a server database for your application.
 It stores your app's data in an in-memory key-value store, and persists changes automatically to a JSON file.